Follow us on Twitter @sdmslibrary!

 Scholastic Book Fairs

-Every year, the Library Media Center holds a Scholastic Book Fair/The Exchange in the fall to promote reading and raise funds to supplement the library budget.
-In May, we sponsor a Buy One, Get One Free Book Fair.
+Every year, the Library Media Center holds a Scholastic Book Fair in the fall to promote reading and raise funds to supplement the library budget.
+In the spring, we sponsor a Buy One, Get One Free Book Fair.
 The purpose of this fair is to provide an affordable way for students and teachers to build their personal libraries and promote summer reading.
 Parent volunteers are usually on hand to staff and support both of these events.

 SDMS Literacy Committee